appbaseio-confidential/arc-config/README.md

 - Chrome - chrome://flags/#allow-insecure-localhost
 - Brave - brave://flags/#allow-insecure-localhost

-Now go to <https://localhost> and enter your `Elasticsearch URL` and `ARC ID`.
+Now go to <https://localhost> and enter your `Elasticsearch URL` and `APPBASE_ID`.
 If you don't have one you can try this:

 - Elasticsearch URL: <https://search-arc-tester-f6qku5j7i5lnqogzbibj336mgy.us-east-1.es.amazonaws.com/>
-- ARC ID: dc06761f-e3a5-4361-8287-c6afdd3f927a
+- APPBASE_ID: dc06761f-e3a5-4361-8287-c6afdd3f927a

 Now head over to [dash](https://dash.appbase.io/?url=http://localhost:8080) and enter your credentials as configured in the above step.
 Default is `admin:admin`.